Achieving New Upper Bounds for the Hypergraph Duality Problem through Logic: New upper bounds for the DUAL problem

-Let us define the following two formulas serving the purpose to evaluate if a vertex belongs to $\In(\Sigma)$ or $\Ex(\Sigma)$, respectively.
+Let us define the following two formulas serving the purpose of evaluating whether a vertex belongs to $\In(\Sigma)$ or $\Ex(\Sigma)$, respectively.

-We now exhibit the formulas to verify whether a given vertex is frequent in $\sigma(\Sigma)$.
-These formulas are the only ones in which we actually use the counting quantifier.
-In the following formulas we will use predicate $\Plus(x,y,z)$, which holds \valtrue whenever $x+y=z$, and predicate $\Succ(x,y)$, which holds \valtrue whenever $x$ and $y$ are two values of the domain such that $y$ is the immediate successor of $x$ in the ordering of the domain.
-Remember, indeed, that the relational structure is assumed to have a totally ordered domain (and the predicate $\Prec$ allow us to test the ordering), and to have a predicate $\Bit(i,j)$ that holds \valtrue whenever the $j^\text{th}$ bit of the binary representation of number $i$ is $1$.
-These assumptions allow to express in first\nbdash-order logic the predicates $\Plus(x,y,z)$ and $\Succ(x,y)$ (see Section~1.2 of~\cite{Immerman1999}).
+We now exhibit the formulas to verify whether a given free vertex is frequent in $\sigma(\Sigma)$.
+These formulas are the only ones in which we actually use counting quantifiers.
+In the following formulas we will use predicate $\Plus(x,y,z)$, which holds \valtrue whenever $x+y=z$, and predicate $\Succ(x,y)$, which holds \valtrue whenever $x$ and $y$ are two domain values such that $y$ is the immediate successor of $x$ in the domain ordering.
+Remember, indeed, that relational structures are assumed to have totally ordered domains (and predicate ``$\Prec$'' allow us to test the ordering), and to have a predicate $\Bit(i,j)$ that holds \valtrue whenever the $j^\text{th}$ bit of the binary representation of number $i$ is $1$.
+These assumptions allow to express in first\nbdash-order logic predicates $\Plus(x,y,z)$ and $\Succ(x,y)$ (see Section~1.2 of~\cite{Immerman1999}).

 Since we need to evaluate whether a vertex $v$ is frequent in $\sigma(\Sigma)$, we have to check whether $v$ belongs to at least $\lceil|\Com(\sigma(\Sigma))|/2\rceil$ edges of $\Com(\sigma(\Sigma))$.
-So we exhibit a formula $\Half(x,y)$ which holds \valtrue whenever $y=\lceil x/2\rceil$:
+So, we exhibit a formula $\Half(x,y)$ which holds \valtrue whenever $y=\lceil x/2\rceil$: